 - Must take steps to stop the harassment when a report is received

-- Should have a Title IX Coordinator to maintain compliance
+- Must have a Title IX Coordinator to maintain compliance

 The Clery Act

 With regard to data reporting, the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (known simply as the Clery Act) governs the disclosure of information about crime on campus.